123sites/Epic-Portfolio-Showcase/README.md

 ## License 📝

-The license is in the GitHub repository.
+The MIT license is in the GitHub repository.  <a href="https://github.com/123sites/Portfolio_Showcase/commit/732ddba936fe6d5aa29390e0b22be55d075d8956>

 ## Badges 🏆